rust-lang/book/src/ch04-02-references-and-borrowing.md

 a problem: `this function’s return type contains a borrowed value, but there is no value for it to be borrowed from`.

-Let’s have a closer look at exactly what's happenening at each stage of our `dangle` code:
+Let’s have a closer look at exactly what's happening at each stage of our `dangle` code:

 ```rust,ignore